Contacting the department

-If you have any questions or concerns about your child, please do not hesitate to contact a member of the Mathematics team by leaving a message with reception or by emailing our enquiry address.
+If you have any questions or concerns about your child, please don’t hesitate to contact a member of the Mathematics department by leaving a message with Reception or by emailing our enquiry address.

 By email: firstname.lastname@example.org

 In KS3 students will develop their knowledge and understanding Number, Algebra, Geometry and Statistics.
 At the centre of each KS3 topic, there is a focus on fluency, problem solving, reasoning and real-life applications: Fluency in lessons is designed to enable recall and build confidence; Problem solving practice teaches students to strategise and solve issues related to real-life context; Reasoning develops students to articulate the processes leading to their answer.